 Explore recent Ako Aotearoa-funded vocational education projects that resulted in changes in practice, leading to increased benefits for learners.
 Take part in group discussions on the frameworks and findings presented and how these may be applicable to a teaching context.

-In this workshop, participants explore Ako Aotearoa-funded vocational education projects that have resulted in changes in practice, leading to increased benefits for learners.
+In this in-house workshop, participants explore Ako Aotearoa-funded vocational education projects that have resulted in changes in practice, leading to increased benefits for learners.

 In group discussions and hands-on activities with technology-enhanced learning hardware, participants work through some of the frameworks and findings presented, including engaging students, learning skills, peer feedback techniques, and how these may be applicable to their own teaching context.

 The facilitator, Dr Selena Chan from ARA Institute of Canterbury introduces participants to an important touchstone for becoming a better teacher through reflective practice.
 The workshop introduces ideas to help participants engage with small projects that will enhance their practice.

 Who is this in-house workshop for?

 This workshop will be of particular interest to those teaching or supporting teachers / tutors / trainers on programmes to prepare learners for trades and professional occupational roles (i.e. helping learners become).
 The emphasis in the workshops is to assist participants to connect research findings from studies undertaken in a NZ vocational education context, to the improvement or rejuvenation of their own teaching practice.

 About the facilitator

 Selena is a baker by trade.
 She taught baking at the Christchurch Polytechnic Institute of Technology (CPIT) for twenty five years before moving across to staff development.
 Presently, she is an educational developer in ARA’s Academic Services Division where she assists staff to build capability in programme design, elearning/mobile learning, teaching and vocational education research.